owap/tech_talks/cljs_2016june/README.md

 What I hope to convince you of, however, is that the dividend offered by these new tools and skills will far outweigh the cost of learning them.

-In fact, I believe the benefits are so great, they will outweigh even the cost of transitioning our existing products to Clojure(script).
+In fact, I believe the benefits are so great, they outweigh even the cost of transitioning our existing products to Clojure(script).

-My objective today is not to sell you on a rewrite of our codebase.
+My objective today is *not* to sell you on a rewrite of our codebase.

-My objective today is to discuss, in detail, how the Clojure/Clojurescript ecosystem can vastly improve the quality of life for UI developers, how it can speed up our UI development, how it can lead to tighter, **positive** feedback loops, and how it can lead to easy (and thorough) unit testing of the UI.
+My objective today is to discuss, in detail, how the Clojure/Clojurescript ecosystem can vastly improve the quality of life for UI developers and stakeholers, how it can speed up our UI development process, how it can lead to tighter, **positive** feedback loops, and how it enables easy (and thorough) unit testing of the UI.

+Hopefully, what you'll take away from this is a willingness to have the hard conversation about the cost of adopting new tools and practices.
+Because there are some real treasures here; I only hope I can do a sufficient job explaining the benefits.

 # Topics
 1. State Management and the Digest Cycle
+2. Clojure(Script) and the UI
-2. Rapid Feedback Loops via Component-first development (Devcards)
+3. Rapid Feedback Loops via Component-first development (Devcards)
   - Forces us to think about data in the beginning
   - Extremely easy edge-case testing
   - Rapid iteration and the ability to "Drop Into" the application
-3. Unit testing UI components
+4. Unit testing UI components
   - Devcards may be sufficient
   - Components as functions
   - Randomly generated test data
   - Spec?
-4. The ecosystem
+5. The ecosystem
   - Clojure for front and back
   - JS interop for libraries like Leaflet
   - Community (& Hammock-Driven Development)